 Because of the durability it offers, hot mix asphalt is perfect for high-traffic roads and highways.
 It can also be used on roads frequented by heavy vehicles, such as trucks.

 Hot mix asphalt is a great weather-resistant material that can be used in repairing potholes.
 It does not crack or deteriorate easily even when exposed to extreme temperature changes.
-Because of this unique property, this component is perfect for roads located in areas that experience drastic weather changes.
+Because of this unique property, this road patching material is perfect for roads located in areas that experience drastic weather changes.

 Quick Cooldown Time